gflohr/qgoda-site/en/docs/differences-to-jekyll.md

 Jekyll does not have built-in support for multilingual web sites.
 Qgoda also has no explicit support for multi-lingual web sites.
 It just works out of the box.

 All you have to do is to store the language (resp. language code) of a particular document or asset in a standard variable.
-If you follow convention and use `V:lingua`, you can safe some typing, but you can store the language in any variable you want, and filter by that variable.
+If you follow the convention and use `V:lingua`, you can save some typing, but you can store the language in any variable you want, and filter by that variable.
 That's all.

 Under normal circumstances, not only regular content differs between languages.
 You also want to translate certain strings in your template.
-The quick and dirty way is to store translations in your configuration file `P:_config.yaml`:
+The quick and dirty way is to store translations in your configuration file `P:_qgoda.yaml`:

 <!--qgoda-no-xgettext-->
 ```yaml